Skip to content

 Results are estimates for educational purposes only.
 They do not constitute financial advice.
 Consult a qualified professional before making financial decisions.

-Privacy needs — confidential work, regulated industries, sensitive client meetings favour office.
-Brand presence — having a branded physical space matters for some business models, matters not at all for others.
-Team dynamics — closely collaborative teams benefit from dedicated space; distributed or async teams do not need it.
-Hours of operation — 24/7 access matters for some users (coworking typically has limited hours).
-Storage needs — office stores physical inventory, tools, or equipment easily; coworking often does not.
-The calculator gives the financial baseline; qualitative factors sit on top.
+Privacy needs — confidential work, regulated industries, and sensitive client meetings often favour a dedicated office.
+Brand presence — a branded physical space matters for some business models and not at all for others.
+Team dynamics — closely collaborative teams can benefit from dedicated space; distributed or async teams tend not to need it.
+Hours of operation — 24/7 access matters for some users while coworking access often has time-of-day limits.
+Storage — physical inventory or specialised equipment is awkward to store at most coworking spaces.
+The calculator surfaces the financial component; the qualitative factors sit alongside.

-Coworking: membership fees increase over time (typical 5-10% annual).
-Peak-hour capacity issues at crowded locations.
-Limited meeting room access.
-Noise and distraction in open-plan areas.
-Office: lease commitment (typically 3-5 years, with significant penalties for early exit).
-Property tax or business rate liability.
-Cleaning and maintenance ongoing costs.
-Replacement furniture and equipment cycles.
-Insurance and security costs.
-The calculator handles the main cost lines; edge cases and growth cost require project-specific layering.
+Coworking: membership fees that change over time, peak-hour capacity issues at crowded locations, limited meeting-room access depending on tier, noise and distraction in open-plan areas.
+Office: lease commitment (typically multi-year with penalties for early exit), property tax or business rate liability, cleaning and maintenance, replacement furniture and equipment cycles, insurance and security.
+The calculator captures the main monthly and one-off lines; edge cases and recurring overhead growth require project-specific layering on top of the headline.

 Example Scenario